peteroupc/peteroupc.github.io/bernoulli.md

 This page also contains algorithms to exactly sample probabilities that are irrational numbers, using only random bits, which is related to the Bernoulli factory problem.
 (An _irrational number_ is a number that can't be written as a ratio of two integers.)
 Again, many of these algorithms were suggested in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup>.

-This page is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that we have a source of "truly" random numbers, that is, random numbers that are independent and identically distributed).
+This page is focused on methods that _exactly_ sample the probability described, without introducing rounding errors or other errors beyond those already present in the inputs (and assuming that we have a source of independent and unbiased random bits).

 Supplemental notes are found in: [**Supplemental Notes for Bernoulli Factory Algorithms**](https://peteroupc.github.io/bernsupp.html)